Research design

 Finally, a further subset of 54 plots (18 plots per exploratory, 9 plots in forest and 9 plots in grassland) was selected for very labour-intensive experiments.
 In the Hainich-Dün region, three more plenter forest plots were added, as this form of management has a special regional significance here.

-In addition to the plot categories already described, further multi-site experiment plots were added with the start of the 6th phase (2020-2023) of the Biodiversity Exploratories, which are associtated to the EPs and were established by the core projects.
+In addition to the plot categories already described, further multi-site experiment plots were added with the start of the 6th phase (2020-2023) of the Biodiversity Exploratories, which are associated to the EPs and were established by the core projects.
 On these plots, management is manipulated specifically at the landscape level.
 Various projects are looking into additional questions in grassland and forest in order to expand the answers to the core topics:

 Reduced land-use intensity experiment (REX)